ryan-mcclue/ryan-mcclue/src/mcu.md

 Has analog (Fourier, Laplace, Convolution, analog filtering) and digital domain (Sampling theorem, aliasing, FIR, IIR, FFT)

-signal (frequency, period) is continuous -> record at evenly spaced intervals into samples <---> compute spectrum The samples may be in little-endian 16-bit mono
+signal (frequency, period) is continuous -> record at evenly spaced intervals into samples <---> compute spectrum (so can do inverse fft)
+The samples may be in little-endian 16-bit mono

 Can move data from one memory location to almost anywhere in memory map, as long as permitted by MPU